viswanadh05/BlindVisual_737/README.md

   3. Update API's and access keys.
   4. Create a new IBM node red account in IBM BlueMix.
   5. __Node Red:__
-    * Create nodes for getting the images from Android Application. (https get)
+    * Create nodes for getting the images from Android Application. (https get) 1
     * Initializing.
-(Reforming the payload and getting respective image needed for image recognition)
+(Reforming the payload and getting respective image needed for image recognition) 2
-    * Connecting to IBM visual recognition (Must have IBM Visual Recognition access, select classifyImage)
+    * Connecting to IBM visual recognition (Must have IBM Visual Recognition access, select classifyImage) 3
     * Reforming the text response.
-(Loop through the msg.paylod and get the text required) __*msg.result.images[0].classifiers[0].classes[i]> and a condition to get classes > 0.60 for accuracy*__
+(Loop through the msg.paylod and get the text required) 4 __*msg.result.images[0].classifiers[0].classes[i]> and a condition to get classes > 0.60 for accuracy*__
     * Send the text response output to debug node and http post node.
+5
   6. Build the Android application and set an emulator for test.
   7. Run the application and get the response as an Audio.

 ### Author

 __Project Team__
-1. Kishan Patel (Responsible for Android Development and Google Services)
+1. __Kishan Patel__ (Responsible for Android Development and Google Services)
-2. Viswanadh Bhaskarla (Responsible for Project planning, IBM Cloud services, IBM Node red flows, API Integration and Testing)
+2. __Viswanadh Bhaskarla__ (Responsible for Project planning, IBM Cloud services, IBM Node red flows, API Integration and Testing)

 ### Project Images